NOUIY/aws-cdk-guide/v2/stacks.md

 ------

-### Working with nested stacks<a name="stack_nesting"></a>
+### Working with nested stacks<a name="stack-nesting"></a>

-A *nested stack* is a CDK stack that you create inside another stack, known as the parent stack\.
-You create nested stacks using the `[NestedStack](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.NestedStack.html)` construct\.
+A *nested stack* is a CDK stack that you create inside another stack, known as the parent stack.
+You create nested stacks using the `[NestedStack](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.NestedStack.html)` construct.

-By using nested stacks, you can organize resources across multiple stacks\.
-Nested stacks also offer a way around the AWS CloudFormation 500\-resource limit for stacks\.
-A nested stack counts as only one resource in the stack that contains it\.
-However, it can contain up to 500 resources, including additional nested stacks\.
+By using nested stacks, you can organize resources across multiple stacks.
+Nested stacks also offer a way around the AWS CloudFormation 500-resource limit for stacks.
+A nested stack counts as only one resource in the stack that contains it.
+However, it can contain up to 500 resources, including additional nested stacks.

-The scope of a nested stack must be a `Stack` or `NestedStack` construct\.
-The nested stack doesn't need to be declared lexically inside its parent stack\.
-It is necessary only to pass the parent stack as the first parameter \(`scope`\) when instantiating the nested stack\.
-Aside from this restriction, defining constructs in a nested stack works exactly the same as in an ordinary stack\.
+The scope of a nested stack must be a `Stack` or `NestedStack` construct.
+The nested stack doesn't need to be declared lexically inside its parent stack.
+It is necessary only to pass the parent stack as the first parameter (`scope`) when instantiating the nested stack.
+Aside from this restriction, defining constructs in a nested stack works exactly the same as in an ordinary stack.

-At synthesis time, the nested stack is synthesized to its own AWS CloudFormation template, which is uploaded to the AWS CDK staging bucket at deployment\.
-Nested stacks are bound to their parent stack and are not treated as independent deployment artifacts\.
-They aren't listed by `cdk list`, and they can't be deployed by `cdk deploy`\.
+At synthesis time, the nested stack is synthesized to its own AWS CloudFormation template, which is uploaded to the AWS CDK staging bucket at deployment.
+Nested stacks are bound to their parent stack and are not treated as independent deployment artifacts.
+They aren't listed by `cdk list`, and they can't be deployed by `cdk deploy`.

-References between parent stacks and nested stacks are automatically translated to stack parameters and outputs in the generated AWS CloudFormation templates, as with any [cross\-stack reference](resources.md#resource_stack)\.
+References between parent stacks and nested stacks are automatically translated to stack parameters and outputs in the generated AWS CloudFormation templates, as with any [cross-stack reference](resources.md#resource-stack).

 **Warning**
-Changes in security posture are not displayed before deployment for nested stacks\.
-This information is displayed only for top\-level stacks\.
+Changes in security posture are not displayed before deployment for nested stacks.
+This information is displayed only for top-level stacks.